Title: The World is a Casserole of Color

 I know that life isn’t a World’s Fair of delights, but I think it should be and I hope it will be. – Walt Disney

 Contrary to popular belief, Walt Disney’s body is not cryogenically frozen.
 That’s just a bourbon legend.
-He was cremated and his ashes were taken to Burbank where they were broadcasted by NBC through its affiliates.
+He was cremated and his ashes were taken to Burbank to be broadcast by NBC through its affiliates.

 We didn’t have Mr. Rogers, Sesame Street and John Hughes movies when I grew up.
 I was raised on and by Walt Disney, everybody’s uncle, whose theme song began, “The world is a carousel of color …” I became so oversaturated and drunk with Walt Disney, that all his mastery, and even some mistakes, occupies an oversized dumpster in the back of my brain.

 Eight-balls are no rarer than 5’s, 14’s or any other balls, I always say.
-But if I’ve learned anything from Walt Disney over the years, it’s being a troubled genius is not worth the trouble.
+But if I’ve learned anything from Walt Disney over the years, it’s being a troubled genius is well worth the trouble.